TBD54566975/known-customer-credential/README.md

 2. PII is subsequently sent to the IDV vendor via the backend system for verification

 > [!IMPORTANT]
-> The 2 styles of integration provide flexibility for PFI IDV systems, but they don't impact Mobile Wallets at all, as
+> The 2 styles of integration provide flexibility for PFI identity verification systems, but they don't impact Mobile Apps at all, as
 > they have the same external behaviour.

 # Requirements